wendywangwwt/AcademicDatabaseToolkit/README.md

 ## Change log
+2023-04-04:
+- added support for one set of keywords in proquest
+- added tests for proquest

 2023-04-03:
 - re-factored the code into an R package that can be installed from GitHub, for pubmed & sage journals
 - added tests for pubmed and sage journals